Jurupa Valley News

 Citizens Asked to Voluntarily Reduce Water Usage

 Governor Brown has declared a Drought State of Emergency.
 With the state’s water supplies at alarming levels, the governor is asking Californians to voluntarily reduce water usage by 20% and has called upon water suppliers to immediately implement water conservation plans.
 The Jurupa Community Services District is encouraging voluntary conservation efforts until further notice.
-(See attached Press Release)
+(See attached Press Release) (Click here for emergency drought regulations from JCSD)

 Click image to read alert